conormuldoon/unison/README.md

 ## Changing the model

 To change the model, edit the (HARMONIE-AROME) API URI `api.uri` and the associated time zone `api.timezone` settings in the `back-end/src/main/resources/application.properties` file and restart the server.
-Alternatively, use the `--api.uri` and `--api.timezone` arguments for main if running a packaged version of the application.
+Alternatively, if running a packaged version of the application, override the `api.uri` and `api.timezone` properties using Java system properties or the `--api.uri` and `--api.timezone` arguments for main.

 ## Acknowlegements
 Unison has been developed as part of the Acclimatize Project (https://www.acclimatize.eu/), which is partly funded under the EU Ireland Wales European Territorial Co-operation (ETC) programme.